- Windows Notes

 When support for your system has begun you will receive mail from IRIS admins indicating that you may begin the install process.
 You may install Windows using Network installation (recommended), the Windows Install Disk or USB available at the Helpdesk, or your own copy of the OS.

 Recent versions of Windows allow users to encrypt individual files and folders (under the Advanced Properties for that file or folder).
-Bitlocker, available with Windows Enterprise, provides a way of encrypting entire disk volumes, which some laptop users may find valuable.
+Bitlocker, available with Windows Enterprise, provides a way of encrypting entire disk volumes, which laptop users may find valuable.
 Using Bitlocker requires authentication during startup, with the help of some combination of:

 - a cryptographic hardware chip called a Trusted Platform Module